dalonsoa/SRUK_Research_Computing_Workshop/README.md

     1. [Checking that everything works](#checking-that-everything-works)
 1. [Using Jupyter Lab and Notebooks](#using-jupyter-lab-and-notebooks)

 # About the Workshop

 Welcome to this second event of the SRUK Research Computing Workshop series, devoted to Python.
-Python is programming language that has become one of the dominant tools in research and teaching thanks to its flexibility, simplicity, an

-d enormous supporting community.
+Python is programming language that has become one of the dominant tools in research and teaching thanks to its flexibility, simplicity, and enormous supporting community.
 Specifically, this hands-on workshop will cover the following content:

 - Brief introduction to the basics
 - Overview of Python packages and developing your own libraries